olahol/react-social/README.md

 ##### element

-Change the element the component renders into default is button.
+Change the element the component renders into, default is `button`.

 ##### url

 The url you want to share, default is `window.location`.

-##### message
+##### message (only TwitterButton and FacebookButton)

 A message that's prepended before the url, works only with FacebookButton and TwitterButton.

 ##### media (required for Pinterest)

 Url of an image, is required for PinterestButton and only works with PinterestButton.

 ## Styles

-The components pass their props down to their element including `className` and `style`.
+There are no styles included, the components pass all their props down to their element like `className` and `style` so you can easily style them yourself.

+## Notice

+When rendered server side all counts will be 0 since they depend on jsonp.

 ---